oran-testing/docs/attacks/jamming_attack.rst

 .. code-block:: bash

-   sudo docker compose up influxdb grafana controller
+   sudo docker compose --profile system up

 The Grafana dashboard can be found at `http://localhost:3300`